Fowler class 4f No 44460 passes Blackburn East signal box as it pulls into Blackburn Station with the 5.33pm train from Colne. The engine was

 A nice sunny spring day as the 12.15pm train awaits departure to Wigan.
 This train would have stopped at Cherry Tree, Withnell, Brinscall, Heapey and

 Chorley, before continuing on to Wigan.
 The train is in the bay platform which is still used today (Platform 3) for trains to Bolton and Manchester.
 Note the roofing and the four chimneys at the front of the station.
-The roof has gone - but the original frontage remains.
+Today the roof has gone - but the original frontage remains.